 Empowerment of your customer service team can result in a number of benefits, including higher customer satisfaction and employee retention.

 You can do several things to empower your customer service team, some of which only cost you your time.
 Here are a few tips to get started.

 Not having the right tools can make doing business difficult for anyone.
 There are many customer service tools that can make service reps’ lives easier:

 As your products, services, and policies evolve, it will be important to keep your customer service reps updated on all the changes.
 While your customer service team does not need to know the ins and outs of all your products and services like your sales and marketing teams should, they do need to be trained enough that they can assist customers accordingly and know how to solve both common and unique problems without always asking for help.

 Some industries require employees to take ongoing professional development courses.
 Even if your industry is not one of them, offer employees the option to take professional development classes paid for by your company.

-There are several training programs specifically for customer service reps, many of which are free or cost less than $100 each.
+Several training programs are specifically for customer service reps, many of which are free or cost less than $100 each.
 Consider these resources:

 To support your customer service team, you must listen carefully to them.
-When talking through problems with them, don’t interrupt them or think about how you are going to respond before they are done talking.
+When talking through problems with them, don’t interrupt them or think about how you will respond before they are done talking.
 To ensure you are on the same page, try rephrasing their message in your own words and asking if you understand the issue correctly.

-You should also show appreciation.
+It would be best if you also showed appreciation.
 Let them know when they are performing well.
 Thank-you emails or even a handwritten note when an employee handles a difficult issue particularly well could go a long way.
 If you don’t already have an employee appreciation program in place, you may want to consider starting one.
 Such programs are structured to ensure employees are being recognized for their hard work.